Flow B: Deploy from a Registry

 Add or Update the App

-er app add my-app my-server "" --custom-domain app.example.com
+er app add my-app my-server --deploy-flow flow_b

 er app update-details my-app my-server \